 Stimulating the vagus nerve (the 10th cranial nerve Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more ) can sometimes reduce the number of seizures children have.
 The vagus nerve is thought to have indirect connections to areas of the brain that are often involved in causing seizures.
 This procedure can be used in children as young as 4 years old.
-Doctors consider using this procedure when antiseizure drugs are ineffective and epilepsy surgery is not possible.
+Doctors consider using this procedure when antiseizure medications are ineffective and epilepsy surgery is not possible.

-Vagus nerve stimulation is used in addition to antiseizure drugs.
+Vagus nerve stimulation is used in addition to antiseizure medications.
 Possible side effects include hoarseness, cough, and deepening of the voice when the nerve is stimulated.
 Vagus nerve stimulation usually makes the child more alert.
 Increased alertness may improve attention but sometimes interferes with sleep.